timini/rewire.it/posts/the-procrastinators-paradox-how-ai-fuels-a-cycle-of-unfinished-side-projects.md

 For developers, procrastination has long worn the respectable disguise of preparation.
 The classic ritual involved wrestling with configurations, crafting the perfect directory structure, and debating editor themes—a comforting buffer of "productive procrastination" that shielded them from confronting a project's core challenges.
 However, the rise of powerful AI assistants has bulldozed this hiding place, creating a newer, more insidious trap: a high-speed loop of endless beginnings.

-This synthesized response integrates the core themes and best expressions from all four AI models to explain this modern form of procrastination.

 #### 1. The End of Friction, The Rise of the Ghost Town